Oxycodone Addiction Treatment

 - Wellness, nutritional and stress management treatment services

-Anti-addiction medications approved for OxyContin addiction treatment work through the same opioid receptors in the brain that OxyContin and other oxycodone prescriptions affect.
-Medications such as Suboxone (buprenorphine) and Vivitrol (naltrexone), block the effects of OxyContin, reduce cravings and allow healing to continue.
-These medicines treat opioid addiction through the same receptors as the addictive drug, but are safer and less likely to result in addiction.
+Anti-addiction medications approved for oxycodone addiction treatment work through the same opioid receptors in the brain that oxycodone and other prescription pain medications affect.
+Medications such as Suboxone (buprenorphine) and Vivitrol (naltrexone), block the effects of oxycodone, reduce cravings and allow healing to continue.
+These medicines treat opiate addiction through the same receptors as the addictive drug, but are safer and less likely to result in addiction.

-People suffering from OxyContin addiction may feel hopeless, but they are not alone.
-Enterhealth Ranch and Enterhealth Outpatient Center of Excellence can help you or a loved one begin recovery at our 43-acre residential OxyContin addiction treatment center just north of Dallas-Fort Worth in Texas, and our outpatient OxyContin addiction treatment center located in the Preston Center area of Dallas, Texas.
+People suffering from opioid addiction may feel hopeless, but they are not alone.
+Enterhealth Ranch and Enterhealth Outpatient Center of Excellence can help you or a loved one begin recovery at our 43-acre residential opioid addiction treatment center just north of Dallas-Fort Worth in Texas, and our outpatient opioid addiction treatment center located in the Preston Center area of Dallas, Texas.